On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Introduction

-The existing literature on the class of divisible statistics focuses on goodness-of-fit for simple hypotheses.
-One of the most notable results under \eqref{eqn:A2} is that, if $\theta$ is known, no divisible statistic can detect all local departures from the null, somewhat invalidating their adequacy for goodness-of-fit.
-However, power can be restored by considering partial sums \citep[cf.][]{khm84}.
-The effect of parameter estimation, on the other hand, has only been investigated on a case-by-case basis \citep[cf.,][]{cressie} or for sub-classes such as that of power-divergence statistics \citep{cressie_read,muller03}.
+\sara{The existing literature on the class of divisible statistics focuses on goodness-of-fit for simple hypotheses.
+One of the most notable results under \eqref{eqn:A2} is that, if $\theta$ is known, no single divisible statistic can detect all local departures from the null, somewhat diminishing their adequacy for goodness-of-fit (as per Definition \ref{def:gof_propetry} in Section \ref{sec:alternatives}).
+However, such alternatives can be detected with non-zero limiting power when combining many divisible statistics, e.g., by considering functionals of partial sums \citep[cf.][]{khm84} (see also Section \ref{sec:recovering_GOF}). } The effect of parameter estimation, on the other hand, has only been investigated on a case-by-case basis \citep[cf.,][]{cressie} or for sub-classes such as that of power divergence statistics \citep{cressie_read,muller03}.
 No parametric result on the class of divisible statistics as a whole has yet been introduced, nor has an analog to the empirical process been proposed for the analysis of grouped data.

 \emph{\textbf{Divisible statistics anew: statistical motivation and relevance to the physical sciences.}} The primary theoretical motivation of this manuscript is the need to unify the theory of statistical inference for grouped data to an extent comparable to what is enabled by the theory of empirical processes in the continuous regime.
 In Section \ref{sec:divisible}, we show that it is possible to express different statistics involved in the analysis of grouped data as linear functionals based on the same random measure.
-This construction not only brings the desired unification but also unveils new phenomena, not visible in the analysis of i.i.d. observations.
+This construction not only brings the desired unification but also unveils new phenomena \sara{that have no analog} in the analysis of i.i.d. observations.
 For example, a somewhat unanticipated result is presented in Section \ref{sec:linear}: in a sparse regime, all tests based on divisible statistics are dominated by weighted linear statistics.

 In what follows, we assume the observed frequencies are independent Poisson random variables and \eqref{eqn:A2} holds -- that is, asymptotically, the frequencies remain Poisson and do not reach the Gaussian limit.
 We also assume that, given a compact subset of $\X$ of $\Real^d$ with Lebesgue measure $|\X|$, the grouping leads to an exhaustive partition of $\X$ into bins.